Coefficient of Conservatism:

 Included in P. orientale in Michigan Flora.

 As with many cultivated plants, it is not surprising that the systematics of our long-cultivated oriental poppies is unclear.
-Grey-Wilson (1993) places Papaver intermedium into P. bracteatum, though admitting that it almost certainly represents a hybrid of ancient origin between P. bracteatum and P. orientale
+Grey-Wilson (1993) places Papaver intermedium into P. bracteatum, though admitting that it almost is derived from an ancient hybrid between P. bracteatum and P. orientale